SteveDunn/Vogen/README.md

 ### Why are there, by default, no implicit conversions to and from the primitive types that are being wrapped?

-Implicit operators can be useful, but for Value Objects, they can confuse things.
+Implicit operators can be useful, but for value objects, they can confuse things.
 Take the following code **without** any implicit conversions:

 ```csharp
 Age age1 = Age.From(1);